 This course incorporates lectures, group critiques, partnered learning and individual discussion with the instructor.
 Students complete three projects in both the first and second terms.
 Each project is critiqued and evaluated at several stages.
 Some projects are interdisciplinary, but all are designed to approximate those encountered by professional designers.
 Students may be given design assignments that require them to collaborate with other Sheridan departments, as well as to create full or partial design mock-ups, and make individual or team presentations.
 A high level of class participation in critique is expected.

-All assignments require students to use the Adobe Creative Suite CS5 (Photoshop, InDesign and Illustrator).
+All assignments require students to use Adobe CC (Photoshop, InDesign and Illustrator).
 Students are taught printing and mock-up techniques that meet current industry standards, and are asked to create real-world solutions to existing design problems.
-Students enter design competitions, visit design studio and produce a self-promotional piece for their year-end project.
-Professional designers/suppliers, guest critics from the GTA are invited to speak to and interact with the class throughout the year.
+Students enter design competitions, visit artist’s studios and produce a self-promotional web-site and motion graphics for their year-end project.